Green tea (Chinese tea)

 - Treat their cancer if conventional treatment can no longer offer a possible cure

 People also use green tea to try and reduce their risk of getting cancer.
-There is some evidence from early studies of green tea to suggest it may reduce the risk of some cancers.
+There is some evidence from early studies of green tea to suggest that it may reduce the risk of some cancers.
 But at the moment the evidence is not strong enough to know this for sure.

 More recently black tea has also been promoted as an anti cancer agent.
 Black tea comes from the same plant as green tea.
 But black tea is made from the fermented leaves of the plant.